-On Sept.
-16, 2021, Crisis Standards of Care (CSC) was activated statewide in Idaho.
+On Nov.
+22, 2021, Crisis Standards of Care (CSC) was deactivated in Idaho except for the Panhandle Health District in north Idaho.

-CSC was activated statewide by the Department of Health and Welfare, but the hospitals will implement according to their own policies and available resources.
-Each hospital will make patient care decisions based on the current situation at the hospital guided by the Crisis Standards of Care.
+CSC is activated statewide by the Department of Health and Welfare, but hospitals implement according to their own policies and available resources.
+Each hospital makes patient care decisions based on the current situation at the hospital guided by the Crisis Standards of Care.

 Crisis Standards of Care is a last resort.
 It means that the number of patients needing care is more than the amount of resources (e.g. space, equipment, etc.) available.